niletimes/niletimes.github.io/_tabs/about.md

 # About Us

-Welcome to Channel 15, your go-to source for the latest news, insights, and updates in the world of gaming, technology, and more.
+Welcome to Nile Times, your go-to source for the latest news, insights, and updates in the world of gaming, technology, and more.
 Our dedicated team of writers and enthusiasts aims to bring you engaging content that informs and entertains.

 ### Our Mission

-At Channel 15, we are passionate about delivering high-quality content that caters to a diverse audience.
+At Nile Times, we are passionate about delivering high-quality content that caters to a diverse audience.
 Whether you're a gaming aficionado, a tech enthusiast, or someone curious about the latest trends, we've got you covered.
 Our mission is to provide valuable information, in-depth analyses, and entertaining narratives that keep you well-informed.

 ### What We Cover